 Occupational therapy greatly aids children during toilet training by enhancing foundational skills, managing sensory challenges, and fostering independence.
 Therapists tailor approaches to each child’s needs, using sensory-friendly environments and structured routines.
 This support is essential, especially for children with autism and sensory processing issues, to help them succeed in toileting milestones with confidence.
-Discover the diverse strategies and personalized methods that occupational therapy employs to make potty training an empowering experience for children.
+Discover occupational therapy’s diverse strategies and personalised methods to make potty training an empowering experience for children.

 Key Takeaways